hniska/lessons-learned/a_few_lessons_learned.md

 Unless the service code is really slow the slowest part of a commit will be the device.
 So, before LSA is considered commit queues should be enabled.
 Enabling commit-queues often yields such an increase in transactional throughput that LSA is not needed or its introduction can be postponed.

 Without commit queues a layered service architecture will not give any speed gains.
-Commit speed will be the slowest device in the commit, it will even slower in an LSA setup than in a single NSO instance as latency within the LSA environment is higher than within a single NSO node.
+Commit speed will be the slowest device in the commit, it will be even slower in an LSA setup than in a single NSO instance because latency within the LSA environment is higher than within a single NSO node.

 When is it recommended to turn on commit queues?